TRaSH-Guides/Guides/docs/Radarr/Radarr-import-custom-formats.md

     Start adding more Custom Formats wisely, **Don't add all the available Custom Formats!!!**

-    Check out the [How to setup Custom Formats](/Radarr/Radarr-setup-custom-formats/) where I will explain how to make the most use of custom formats and show some personal examples that I'm using.
+    Check out the [How to setup Quality Profiles](/Radarr/radarr-setup-quality-profiles/) where I will explain how to make the most use of custom formats and show some personal examples that I'm using.
 You can use these examples to get an idea on how to setup yours.

 ### TRaSH Sync